-Next, the inverse problem in \eqref{eq:inverseProblem} will be solved by an eigenfunction expansion.
+The inverse problem in \eqref{eq:inverseProblem} is solved by an eigenfunction expansion.
 The OU process has a complete orthogonal basis of eigenfunctions given by the Hermite polynomials.
-Hence, the inverse problem is solved with an eigenseries expansion of Section \ref{sec:eigenMethod}.
+Hence, the inverse problem is solved with an eigenseries expansion like that of Section \ref{sec:eigenMethod}.

 Consider the process

 where $dW_tdW_t = dt$.
 The generator of this process is

 and the eigenfunctions of $\mathcal L$ satisfy equations,